-Through the Fashion Programme, WBDM offers an annual grant to Belgian brands to finance the development of an international objective.
-Other entrepreneurs receive a coaching grant to work with experts in the fashion sector.
+Through the Fashion Programme, WBDM offers an annual grant to Belgian brands to finance the development of an international project.
+Other entrepreneurs receive a coaching grant to work with experts from the fashion sector.

 What is the Fashion Programme?